 This site is very difficult to develop because it is a small corner site requiring setbacks from both streets.
 The site is not very wide.
-Development of the underground parking is difficult and costly.
+The development of underground parking is difficult and costly.

 The current use is non-conforming with insufficient parking.
 If the building was destroyed by a fire it could not be replaced with a similar building.